Food Assistance

 • Food Pantries

 More than 2,000 people a year receive food and supplies from our emergency pantry.
 It is managed and stocked by FACETS volunteers.
 We gladly accept donations of non-perishable food, diapers, and household and hygiene items.
-For more information about what donations we can accept in our pantry, please contact Tessa Robinette at trobinette@facetscares.org.
+For more information about what donations we can accept in our pantry, please contact development@facetscares.org

 Success Story